tsahota/NMproject/cran-comments.md

-* Apologies for the quick submission.
-This fixes CRAN errors on macOS and solaris where tests are failing due to pandoc incompatibility
+* This fixes CRAN errors on macOS and solaris where tests were failing due to pandoc incompatibility

 ## Test environments